Classification of one dimensional dynamical systems by countable structures: Interval dynamical systems

 Suppose now that $f\restriction_J$ is one-to-one and let us prove that $f(J)\in\mathcal J_f$.
 Observe first that $f(J)$ is disjoint from $C_f$, otherwise there would be a point $y\in f(J)\cap C_f$ and since $f^{-1}(y)$ is a closed set not containing the whole set $J$ there will be a point in $\Acc f^{-1}(y)\cap J$ which is a contradiction with Notation~\ref{conditions} e).
 We need to prove that $f(J)$ is a maximal interval disjoint from $C_f$.
 Suppose that $J=(a,b)$.
 Then there are $a_n, b_n\in C_f$ such that $a_n\to a, b_n\to b$.
 By continuity of $f$ it follows that $f(a_n)\to f(a)$ and $f(b_n)\to f(b)$.
 Also $f(a_n), f(b_n)\in C_f$ by Notation~\ref{conditions} d).
 Thus the maximality follows.

 Observe first that $f^{-1}(J)$ is a countable union of disjoint collection of open intervals and if we prove that each of the intervals is mapped by $f$ onto $J$ it will follow by continuity that such a collection is in fact finite.
-Denote $(a,b)=J$ and let $(c,d)$ by a maximal interval in $f^{-1}(J)$.
-Clearly $(c,d)\cap C_f=\emptyset$ by Notation~\ref{conditions}, so it is enough to prove that it is maximal with this property.
+Denote $(a,b)=J$ and let $(c,d)$ be a maximal interval in $f^{-1}(J)$.
+Clearly $(c,d)\cap C_f=\emptyset$ by Notation~\ref{conditions} d), so it is enough to prove that it is maximal with this property.
 Note that $f(c), f(d)\in \{a, b\}$ otherwise we get a contradiction with $(c,d)$ being maximal interval in $f^{-1}(J)$.
-Also it can not happen that $f(c)=f(d)$ otherwise there will be a point of left local maximum or minimum in $(c,d)$ which would produce a point in $M_f\cap J$.
-Hence $f(c,d)=J$.
+Also it can not happen that $f(c)=f(d)$ otherwise there will be a point of left local maximum or minimum in $(c,d)$ which would produce a point in $M_f\cap (c,d)$, which in turn would give a point in $C_f\cap J$, by Notation \ref{conditions} a), d).
+Hence $f((c,d))=J$.
 Moreover, by the first part of this proof we get that $f\restriction_{(c,d)}$ is one-to-one and thus it is either increasing or decreasing.
 Without loss of generality suppose the first case.
-Let us distinguish several possibilities If $f\geq f(c)$ on a left neighborhood of $c$ then $c$ is a point of right sharp local minimum and thus $c\in C_f$.
+Let us distinguish several possibilities.
+If $f\geq f(c)$ on a left neighborhood of $c$ then $c$ is a point of right sharp local minimum and thus $c\in C_f$.
 Otherwise choose a sequence $a_n\in C_f$ such that $a_n\to a$.
 We define points $c_n=\max([0,c]\cap f^{-1}(a_n))$.
 These are eventually well defined, $c_n\to c$ and $c_n\in\Acc f^{-1}(a_n)$.
-Hence by d) $c_n\in C_f$.
+Hence by Notation \ref{conditions} e) $c_n\in C_f$.
 We can proceed in a similar way with the point $d$ and thus the interval $(c,d)$ is maximal subinterval of $I\setminus C_f$. \end{proof}

 \begin{example} For the tent map $f(x) =\min\{ 2x, 2(1-x)\}$, the set $C_f$ contains all the dyadic numbers in $I$, thus $C_f$ is a dense subset of $I$ and hence $\mathcal J_f=\emptyset$.
 For the map $g=\frac14 f$ we have